Daniel Moult: Career

-Daniel Moult is Head of Organ at the Birmingham Conservatoire, where he leads one of the most vibrant organ departments in the UK, with regular trips to Europe and visits from the best international organists, and new facilities including a purpose built organ studio and £3 million worth of new instruments.
+Daniel Moult is Head of Organ at the Birmingham Conservatoire, where he leads an organ department in the UK, with regular trips to Europe and visits from international organists, and new facilities including a purpose built organ studio and £3 million worth of new instruments.
 He is a trustee of the Royal College of Organists, for which he also examines, and he teaches in London through the RCO Academy.

 He was organist and assistant director of music at Coventry Cathedral from 1995 to 2002.
 He has performed concerts throughout the UK, as well as in Europe, Australia and Asia, and has been a soloist with orchestras such as Kammerorchester Basel, the Czech National Symphony Orchestra, Capella Cracoviensis and the English String Orchestra.
 He works frequently as an accompanist for choirs such as the choir of St Peter's Church, Eaton Square.
 In 2010 he toured Switzerland and France with the Kammerorchester Basel as the soloist in Handel's F Major Organ Concerto, Opus 4, and he recorded the B-flat Major Organ Concerto, Opus 4, with the London Early Opera Orchestra for the CD "Handel at Vauxhall", released on Signum Classics.
 He has been artist in residence at Sydney Grammar School and performs in Australia most years.

 Past positions include teaching at the Royal College of Music Junior Department.
 He has published several editions, including the Easy Bach Album and Easy Handel Album with Bärenreiter and the Complete Church Organist, volumes 1 and 2, with RSCM Publications.
 His articles on performance practice and performance-related topics have appeared in various music journals.